cissa-unimelb/constitution/constitution.md

 ### 8.2
 At this meeting:

-1. Written reports shall be presented by the President and Treasurer and Education Officer and any other pertinent persons;
+1. Written reports shall be presented by the President, Treasurer, Education Director and any other pertinent persons;

 2. Ratification of the clubs constitution;